Fingerprinting every loyalty customer in 20 characters

 Dogfooding with Claude

 You can’t unit-test “does this feel personalised”.
-So we validate by using Claude Code with our stateful MCP server and letting it browse: pick a real loyalty number, pick a real basket, walk through what that customer would see on a handful of product pages, and judge whether the recommendations feel coherent.
-It surfaces things a deterministic test never would - a senior‑cat household whose second rec is a puppy chew, a basket where the co-occurrence pass tilts the page in a direction that feels wrong with the context of the customer’s prior transactions.
+So, we validate by using Claude Code with our stateful MCP server and letting it browse: pick a real loyalty number, pick a real basket, walk through what that customer would see on a handful of product pages, and judge whether the recommendations feel coherent.
+It surfaces things a deterministic test never would - a senior-cat household whose second rec is a very active toy, a basket where the co-occurrence pass tilts the page in a direction that feels wrong with the context of the customer’s prior transactions.

 Part 3 - Same fingerprints, sideways: voucher targeting

-The marketing team wants to send a voucher to cat customers who buy food but not litter.
-That’s a real campaign: customers using us as a top-up for food but going to the supermarket for litter.
-The hypothesis is that a litter voucher converts them into a full-basket cat customer.
+We realised we could read the same map to size customer groups for marketing, for example the marketing team wants to send a voucher to cat customers who buy food but not litter.
+The marketing team now have a self-serve GUI to get instant audience sizes, and a press to deliver button.
 Previously, we’d have spent analyst time on Snowflake queries to build the audience.

 POST /api/private/segments/count